(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

-Uno-She’s an occupational therapist by day and nationally prestigious ballerina at night.
+- She’s an occupational therapist by day and a nationally prestigious ballerina at night.
 Why?
-What does that possibly add to the movie.
+What does that possibly add to the movie?
 There was a ballet scene, too.
 I always wonder if actors actually learn how to ballet dance or whatever it is they are portraying or if it’s just camera tricks with stunt people.
 Either way, ballet is boring and so was the scene…UNTIL her male ballet dance partner did a Black Swan on her knew and left her with a gruesome broken leg.
-That was unexpected exept for the part where they closed in on the male partner’s face right before the dance scene which pretty much announced to everyone watching the movie that something bad was about to go down.
+That was unexpected except for the part where they closed in on the male partner’s face right before the dance scene which pretty much announced to everyone watching the movie that something bad was about to go down.

-Tres-The first guy she is supposed to seduce rapes her.
+- The first guy she is supposed to seduce rapes her.
 This makes no sense.
 Especially since we just went through an entire training program where it was made explicit to JLaw and all her classmates that they were expected to give it up for mother Russia.
-Oh but then a dude dressed like one of the daft punk guy rescued her.
+Oh but then a dude dressed like one of the daft punk guys rescued her.
 That was amusing.
-Gotta say: that moment was chock full of nuts.

-Quatro-I didn’t know this movie was famous for JLaw doing explicit nude scenes.
+- I didn’t know this movie was famous for JLaw doing explicit nude scenes.
 I really had not heard about it.
-But I will admit it was a fine surprise.
-JLaw is crazy hot.
-And she gets naked.
-Highlight of the movie if you ask me.
+But I’m a heterosexual male so I’m not complaining.